 A small number of dwellings have been granted permission for being used for ancillary accommodation such as an annexe or a dwelling subject to the Local Needs Occupancy Condition or holiday lets.
-This is specifically in relation to properties in the open countryside.
+This is specifically in relation to properties in the open countryside and non-service villages.